ebadi/ChalmersSecurity/HOWTO.md

-Markdown is plain text formatting syntax that is much simpler than HTML.
-The content of a page or in a news post can be written in Markdown language.
+The content of this page, a page in our website are written in "Markdown" language.
-Markdown format is really simple: https://en.wikipedia.org/wiki/Markdown#Example
+Markdown format is really simple and can be learn here. https://en.wikipedia.org/wiki/Markdown#Example

-Here we explain different kind of content one can add to the website.
+Here we explain different kinds of content that one can add to the website.

-### Pages
+### Posts

 News are store in the _posts directory and should have a filename like this : 20YY-MM-DD-title.md

 ```txt
 ---